-Investigators working on specific diseases usually begin to identify and isolate the disease gene by trying to determine the rough location on a chromosome of the gene so they can limit their search to part of a chromosome rather than the entire genome.
-As a beginning, investigators try to determine which one of the 23 pairs of homologous chromosomes bears the locus for the disease gene and its normal allele.
+Investigators trying to find disease genes usually began by trying to determine the rough location of a gene-they wanted to limit their search to part of a chromosome rather than the entire genome.
+At the beginning, investigators would try to determine which of the 23 pairs of homologous chromosomes bears the locus for the disease gene and its normal allele.
 In order to understand how investigators determine this, we need to look at the phenomenon of linkage.